I’ve come to show you the Street of Dreams

 Glasses are raised in my direction in salute.
 “Kalos erthes…” – welcome.

 And then more songs.

 Glasses have built up all over the tables.
-Elena tells me that often she goes straight from here to the old ERT radio studios in the Agia Paraskevi suburb in the east of the city and straight on to live air to do her show.
+Elena tells me that often she goes straight from here to the old ERT radio studios in the Agia Paraskevi suburb in the east of the city and straight on live air to do her show.

-Well, as much as I try, I don’t have that kind of stamina and so say my goodbyes and my thanks and stagger out to face the port front at some time round 3am.
+Well, as much as I try, I don’t have that kind of stamina and so say my goodbyes and my thanks and stagger out to face the dark port front at some time round 3am.

 I think of the suited rembetiko players here all those years ago.
 Moving from tavern to hash den, instruments under their arms, avoiding the police.
 Missing their old lands back in modern day Turkey.
 Creators of these passioned musical gems, scattered, just like Greek islands, across the seas.

 Next morning I put on ERT radio.
 Elena is doing her show, sounding bright, while I slump over a Greek coffee.
 Kostas joins her on air.
 Rembetiko is played.
 They talk.

 “This music is not just for the Greeks.
 It means something to all people, everywhere.
 I see this all the time, I see it everywhere I go and play rembetiko.
 You know, I’m told it even touches Londoners…”